Reset and Revert¶

 commit id: "docs: create test"

-commit id: "Revert docs: create test"
+commit id: "docs: create test" mixed¶

-flag, we still have all the changes that we have made, and these changes will move to staged changes.
-You can use git status
+With the --mixed flag, we still have all the changes that we have made, and these changes will move to unstaged changes.
+You can use git status to check all the unstaged changes.

 ---